mishkafreddy2009/upgrade-pancir-2024/README.md

-# fsdet
+# upgrade-pancir-2024

-neural network model for recognizing fires and smoke in production and storage facilities
+solution for "Fire and smoke detection in production and storage facilities" case from Pancir company at hackathon "Upgrade: My first hackathon".

+## problem

+today's smoke detectors are not the best, so we need an additional verification layer to prevent fires in various industrial facilities.

 ## used technologies